Alanis Obomsawin: Awards and honours

-In 2023, Obomsawin was named recipient of the 63rd Edward MacDowell Medal, becoming the first awardee from the Indigenous land on which the residency program is located.
+In 2023, Obomsawin was the recipient of the 63rd Edward MacDowell Medal, becoming the first awardee from the Indigenous land on which the residency program is located.

 Appointments

 Obomsawin has chaired the board of directors of the Native Women's Shelter of Montreal and sat on the Canada Council's First People's Advisory Board.
-She was a board member of Studio 1, the NFB's Aboriginal studio, and a former advisor to the New Initiatives in Film, a Studio D program for women of color and women of the First Nations.
-As a member of the board of Aboriginal Voices, Obomsawin was part of an initiative to obtain a radio licence for the organization.
+She was a board member of Studio One, the NFB's Indigenous-led studio, and a former advisor to the New Initiatives in Film, a Studio D program for women of color and First Nations women.
+As a member of the board of Aboriginal Voices Radio Network, Obomsawin was part of an initiative to obtain a radio licence for the organization.
 A lifetime member of the board of directors for the Aboriginal Peoples Television Network, Obomsawin is also a member of the board for Vermont Public Television and National Geographic International.

 Degrees

-Obomsawin received a fellowship from the Ontario College of Art, an Honorary Doctor of Letters from York University, an Honorary Doctor of Laws from Concordia University, an Honorary Doctor of Literature from Carleton University, an Honorary Doctor of Laws from the University of Western Ontario (October 2007), Honorary Doctor of Letters from the University of British Columbia (May 2010), an Honorary Doctor of Arts from Dartmouth College in 2013, and an Honorary Doctor of Laws from Dalhousie University was awarded to her in April 2016.
+Obomsawin has received an Honorary Doctor of Letters from York University (1994), an Honorary Doctor of Laws from Concordia University (1993), an Honorary Doctor of Literature from Carleton University (1994), an Honorary Doctor of Laws from the University of Western Ontario (2007), an Honorary Doctor of Letters from the University of British Columbia (2010), an Honorary Doctor of Arts from Dartmouth College (2013), an Honorary Doctor of Laws from Dalhousie University (2016), an honorary doctorate from McGill University's School of Continuing Studies (2017), and an Honorary Doctor of Laws from Ryerson University (2018).

-In May 2017 Obomsawin received an honorary doctorate from McGill University's School of Continuing Studies.
-That same month, she was named a Commander in the newly created Order of Montreal, recognizing individuals who have contributed to the development of Montreal.

-Ryerson University awarded her an Honorary Doctor of Laws in June 2018.